sloreti/tf-guidelines/README.md

 const isNumberPrime = number => {};
 ```

-> Please read the [Declarative programing in React](#declarative-programing-in-react) next.

-### Declarative programing in React
+### Declarative programming in React

-Avoid imperative programing in React.
-Props and methods should describe behavior and sould not force actions.
+Avoid imperative programming in React.
+Props and methods should describe behavior and should not force actions.

 ```js
 import React, { Component } from "react";